 MISSION & OBJECTIVE

-The Boston International Kids Film Festival is a three-day festival of films by, for and about kids with classes, workshops and lots of mentoring opportunities available for both children and adults.
-Appropriate for kids ages 10 and up, we will be bringing together film making and education with leaders from both industries!
+The Boston International Kids Film Festival is a three-day festival of films and workshops, screening films for and by kids of all ages with lots of mentoring opportunities available for both children and adults.

 ABOUT THE FESTIVAL

-The festival is produced and presented by Filmmakers Collaborative, a national 501c3 nonprofit corporation created in 1987 to provide fiscal sponsorship and opportunities for learning and networking in the independent media community.
+The festival is produced and presented by Filmmakers Collaborative, a nationally recognized 501c3 organization created in 1987 to provide fiscal sponsorship and opportunities for education and networking in the independent media community.

-It will kick off on Friday, November 4th with field trips taking place for schools throughout the day, followed by the screening of a new film and a VIP cocktail reception.
+It will kick off on Friday, November 4th with field trips taking place for schools throughout the day, followed by the screening of a new film and a VIP reception.

 Films will run Friday, November 4 (10am - 9pm), Saturday, November 5